 Confused about the SAT score range?
 The 1600 point score range has been around since 2017 and consists of a combination of scores from three sections: Reading, Writing, and Math.
 But what do these numbers mean for you?
 And how can you use SAT score ranges to determine the scores you need for college?

-First, we'll discuss the current SAT scores range for the exam as a whole and for each SAT section and subsection.
+First, we'll discuss the current SAT score range for the exam as a whole and for each SAT section and subsection.
 After that, we'll take a close look at how SAT scores are distributed among test takers, explain why colleges maintain different SAT score ranges, and teach you how to set your own SAT goal score.

 What Is the SAT Score Range?

 Altogether, the SAT score range is 400-1600 for your composite SAT score.
 Each of the two sections (Math and Reading and Writing) have a score range of 200-800 in 10-point increments.

 The SAT score report also shows your performance on eight content domains.
 This information is presented visually, but it's essentially a score out of 7: